-For A level there are three components: recital, composition and listening/appraising.
-Pupils may choose to concentrate on recital or composition, and choose either 75 or 105 marks for each.
+There are three components: a recital, a composition portfolio and listening and appraising assessment.
+Pupils may choose to concentrate on recital or composition:

-- Recital: a performance of two contrasting pieces (minimum 6 minutes).
+Pathway A (Composing) Pathway B (Performing) Recital: a performance of two contrasting pieces (minimum 6 minutes).
 Recorded on video.
-(75 marks) OR - Recital: a performance of three contrasting pieces (minimum 10 minutes).
+(25%) Recital: a performance of three contrasting pieces (minimum 10 minutes).
 Recorded on video.
-(105 marks) - Composition: one to a brief set by OCR, one free choice, plus exercises.
-(105 marks) OR - Composition: one to a brief set by OCR, one free choice.
-(75 marks) - Listening and appraising: a listening examination of two and a half hours tests aural skills, and has questions and an essay based upon unfamiliar music and the 'prescribed works'.
+(35%) Composition: one to a brief set by OCR, one free choice, plus exercises.
+(35%) Composition: one to a brief set by OCR, one free choice.
+(25%)

+Listening and Appraising: a listening examination of two and a half hours tests aural skills, and has questions and an essay based upon unfamiliar music and the 'prescribed works'.
 The candidate listens to the extracts on a personal CD player.
-(120 marks)
+(40%)